Estimating distances from parallaxes. V: Geometric and photogeometric distances to 1.47 billion stars in Gaia Early Data Release 3: Method

 \subsubsection{Multimodality}

-As both posteriors are the products of density functions they are not guaranteed to be unimodal.
-This is more likely to be the case for the photometric posterior at large fpu, as its prior can be multimodal.
+The posteriors can be multimodal.
+This is more likely to be the case for the photogeometric posterior at large fpu, as its prior can be multimodal.
 Multimodality is very rare for the geometric posterior.

-Multimodality is a challenge for MCMC sampling methods, although we find that even widely-separated modes can be sampled in our scheme.
-Moreover, our 68\% confidence interval often encompasses the span of the multimodality.
-This can be a blessing and a curse: the distance precision in a single mode may be quite good, yet a large confidence interval is obtained due to the presence of a second mode.
-Properly characterizing the large range of shapes of posterior and multimodality that could occur with over one billion sources would be complicated and non-robust.
-We avoid this problem and simply report the three quantiles mentioned.
-To assist in identifying possible multimodality, we compute, for every posterior, the Hartigan dip test \citep{hartigan1985}.
-This is a classical statistical test in which the null hypothesis is a unimodal posterior.
-A small p-value therefore suggests the distribution may not be unimodal.
+Although multimodality is a challenge for MCMC sampling methods, we find that even widely-separated modes can be sampled in our scheme.
+Our 68\% confidence interval often encompasses the span of such multimodality.
+This is a blessing and a curse: the distance precision in a single mode may be quite good, yet a large confidence interval is obtained due to the presence of a second mode.
+To assist in identifying possible multimodality we perform the Hartigan dip test \citep{hartigan1985}.
+This is a classical statistical test in which the null hypothesis is a unimodal posterior, i.e.\ a small p-value suggests the distribution may not be unimodal.
 We select a threshold of $10^{-3}$ and set a flag to 1 if the p-value is lower than this, thereby suggesting possible multimodality.
 If the p-value is above this threshold or the test does not work for any reason, the flag is 0.
-The test is not particularly accurate, however, so should not be over-interpreted.
-Furthermore, the test is done on the MCMC samples, not on the true posterior, so tends to be raised more often than we would expect because of the intrinsic noise in MCMC sampling.
+The test is not particularly accurate and should not be over-interpreted.
+Furthermore, it is done on the MCMC samples, not on the true posterior, so tends to be raised more often than expected due to the intrinsic noise of MCMC sampling.